WBCT

 WBCT (93.7 FM, "B-93") is a commercial radio station licensed to Grand Rapids, Michigan, and owned by iHeartMedia.
 The studios and offices are located at 77 Monroe Center in Downtown Grand Rapids.
 The station has had a country music radio format since July 24, 1992.

-WBCT's transmitter is at the WWMT TV Tower in Yankee Springs Township near Gun Lake.
+WBCT's transmitter is located on the tower of former sister television station WWMT in Yankee Springs Township near Gun Lake.
 WBCT has the distinction of broadcasting with the highest power of any North American radio station, at 320,000 watts effective radiated power (ERP).
 The antenna is approximately 800 ft up the 1100 ft structure.
-The station's signal can be heard as far east as Howell, Michigan, as far south as Rome City, Indiana, and as far north as Reed City, Michigan, far west as Milwaukee, Wisconsin, providing a coverage area of 25000 sqmi over 20 counties in Michigan.
-WBCT is a Class B "Superpower Grandfathered" station, meaning its power was granted before the Federal Communications Commission set maximum standards for FM radio stations.
+The station provides at least secondary coverage to 20 counties in Michigan, spanning 25000 sqmi.
+Under the right conditions, its signal can be heard as far east as Howell, Michigan, as far south as Rome City, Indiana, as far north as Reed City, Michigan, and as far west as Milwaukee, Wisconsin, WBCT is a Class B "Superpower Grandfathered" station, meaning its power was granted before the Federal Communications Commission set maximum standards for FM radio stations.
 The maximum ERP that would be granted today, under FCC rules, using the same antenna height of 238 meters, would be 20,000 watts.
 Grand Rapids has two other superpower grandfathered stations, 105.7 WSRW-FM at 265,000 watts and 104.1 WVGR at 96,000 watts.

 WBCT is licensed for HD Radio operation, and carries The Nashville Channel on its HD2 subchannel.

 History

 WJEF-FM/The Modern Sound

 The station began operations in October 1951 as WJEF-FM, simulcasting sister station WJEF (1230 AM, now WTKG).
 In 1960, WJEF-FM broke away from the simulcast and began playing classical music.
 That year, the station increased its power to 500,000 watts.
 This was under the ownership of John Fetzer, who also previously owned WKZO-TV (now WWMT), WWTV-FM (now WJZQ) in Cadillac, and the Detroit Tigers baseball team.
 WJEF also owned and operated a Muzak franchise it broadcast on a sub-carrier.

 In the mid-1960s, the station, then known as WJFM, switched to a MOR/news/talk/sports format, and in 1967 became more music-intensive, adopting the moniker "The Modern Sound," which Fetzer reportedly soon did away with because he felt the station played too much "rock and roll."
-From that point and through much of the 1970s, apart from an automated country format in 1971–1972, WJFM was primarily a Beautiful music station.
+From that point and through much of the 1970s, apart from an automated country format in 1971–1972, WJFM was primarily a beautiful music station.
 Despite its strong signal, the station usually hovered near the bottom of the ratings during this time.